Selah Season | Purpose Life Church

 by healthy leaders

-Selah Season is not just for you.
+A Selah Season is not just for the person taking it.
 It is for the health of the entire church.
 When leaders are whole, the body is strong.
 This season exists to invest in you, protect you, and position you for what is next.

 01